 Instructions

-- Grease your slow cooker with cooking spray beforehand.
+- Before getting started, grease your slow cooker with non-stick cooking spray.

-- Cube the bread into small 1-inch cubes, and layer it with the pecans in your slow cooker.
+- Using a large chef's knife, cube the bread into small 1-inch cubes, and layer it with the pecans in your slow cooker.

 - In a medium mixing bowl, whisk together the eggs, milk, real maple syrup, vanilla extract, salt, cinnamon, and nutmeg.